 The Hoax Of Venture Capital

 Things change week to week while working at a seed-stage tech startup.
 One major factor behind every decision is cost.
-Building a bootstrapped company is excellent, but you need to raise capital to accelerate growth.
+Building a bootstrapped company is excellent, but you must raise capital to accelerate growth.
 Venture capital firms are the best outlet designed to help startups become the next member of a Forbes list.
 So what’s happening to the Venture Capital scene today is ironic.

 All investors seem to be chasing the same (high-expected-return) deals, while many companies remain un- or under-funded.

 VC’s portfolios frequently are skewed because most build on the power law.
 Of course, they are because that’s the most efficient strategy a VC can follow, given the current state of things.
 But I don’t see how this structure can hope to scale.
 Only so few deals can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances to find one.